ALACRITIC/simple-hostel-management/README.md

 Based on Spring Boot, work in progress.

+### Running demonstration

+Available [here](http://vps303506.ovh.net:20070/).
+Can be stopped when I'm working on my server.

 ### Pre-alpha release, just for fun

-You can download a pre-alpha version [here](https://github.com/remipassmoilesel/simple-hostel-management/releases/tag/0.1.0)
+You can download a pre-alpha version [here](https://github.com/remipassmoilesel/simple-hostel-management/releases/tag/0.1.0).

     ⚠⚠⚠ Not ready to use for now, please be patient :)